cjrh/dictomatic/README.md

 ## Overview

-It looks a bit odd in the demo above because the sections are separated by tabs `\t`.
+The demo output further up looks a bit odd in the demo above because the sections are separated by tabs `\t`.
 Tabs work well as a separator in text-based applications because they almost never appear in text.
 This output format is designed to be easy to use in unix command-line pipelines.

 There are always four sections (separated by tabs) in each line: